 Notes

-- Stir in cinnamon and a touch of brown sugar before the final roll-out for a lightly spiced twist that pairs perfectly with honey butter
+- Sprinkle with cinnamon and abrown sugar after the final roll-out for cinnamon sugar English muffins that pair perfectly with honey butter.

 - Watch the rise, not the clock.
 Rise times depend on your kitchen’s temperature—warm rooms speed things up, cooler ones slow it down.
 Instead of watching the clock, watch your dough!
 It should look soft, puffy, and have a noticeable rise.
 For cooler kitchens, place the dough in a turned-off oven with the light on to help it along (monitor the temperature to ensure it doesn’t get too hot).